-When children share the details of or feelings about abuse; the process of sharing can sometimes take time.
+When children share the details of or feelings about abuse, neglect or exploitation, the process of sharing can sometimes take time.
 Children may not share in full or give staff (and sometimes not the same staff member) pieces of information over time.
-When they do share, this may not always be verbally or directly; but the child may share in the appearance, behaviour or other forms of communication (refer to Recognise earlier in this section).
+When they do share, this may not always be verbally or directly; but the child may share in the appearance, behaviour or other forms of communication (refer to 'Recognise' earlier in this section).

-It takes a lot of courage for a child to share that they feel unsafe or are experiencing abuse.
+It takes a lot of courage for a child to share that they feel unsafe or are experiencing abuse, neglect or exploitation.
 There are many reasons why children do not share their experiences (for example, uncertainty, shame, experiences of discrimination, fear, denial or a lack of understanding or ability to recognise and explain their experience).